 This meant that two different MAME instances needed to be able to run and receive input, as well as to output audio to the correct speaker.
 I also wanted to be able to play the same game on both screens for 4-player co-op titles like TMNT, Gauntlet, and The Simpsons.

-Here is a screen capture of both screens showing the frontend in action:
+Here is a video walkthrough, which direct screen video capture, showing the frontend in action:

 This required writing a custom graphical frontend (for selecting games), a C# Win32 keyboard hook (for routing button presses to the correct side of the cabinet), and a custom patch for MAME to specify whether audio should play on the left, right, or both channels.